vogelito/glacierprotocol/_docs/setup/verifying-setup-integrity.md

 ---
 title: Setup Integrity Verification Protocol
-description: Learn how to verify the integrity of the setup with Glacier, the step-by-step protocol for storing bitcoins in a highly secure way
+description: Learn how to verify the integrity of the setup with Glacier, the step-by-step protocol for storing crypto in a highly secure way
 ---

 The Setup Integrity Verification Protocol is used to make sure that the setup was not compromised.
 This step